 Apple’s classic Mac automation application Automator has been around for more than a decade, but is it still useful to Mac users, and how does it compare to similar Mac automation programs like Keyboard Maestro?

-But in this article, I want to also explain why you should consider using Keyboard Maestro instead of Automator.
+But in this article, I want to also explain why you should use Keyboard Maestro instead of Automator.
 Though Keyboard Maestro is not a free program, it worth every penny of the modest $36 price tag.

-If you have little familiarity with both of these programs, then definitely read on.
-There’s much to learn, but you will learn even more as you delve into the programs and see what each of them has to offer.
+If you have a little familiarity with both programs, then definitely read on.
+There’s much to learn, but you will learn even more as you delve into the programs and see what each of them offers.

-Though Automator is still included in every macOS, Apple hasn’t done much in the last several years to upgrade or even promote Automator to Mac users.
+Apple has done little in recent years to improve or even publicize Automator for Mac users, even though it is included in every macOS.
 Even the lead developer for Automator, Sol Soghoian, Product Manager of Automation Technologies starting back in 1997, is no longer with the company, when his job was eliminated back in 2016, which is probably the last time Automator was updated.

 But similar to Apple’s Shortcuts (formally, Workflow) for iOS, Automator is a good introduction to Mac automation, especially for us Mac users lacking coding skills.